matthewepler/ghc_gallery/README.md

 # TO DO
+* on 5555555555 'ajax success false', no error appears in modal.
 * Twilio - turn off responses

 created using the template by Alan B. Smith, see link to repo in 1st step below